ococrook/hdxstats/README.md

 - Start with HDX-MS data in a `QFeatures` object and perform statistical workflows and visualisation.

 `hdxstats` require data to be stored in a particular format, we provide guidance based on the output of standard software but any .csv should be coercible.
-The `QFeatures` object ensure reproducibility and standardisation
+The `QFeatures` object ensures reproducibility and standardisation

 `hdxstats` uses rigourous statistical testing for determining the differences between hdx-ms on a peptide-per-peptide basis.